 If you need assistance getting a problem resolved with AT&T or getting your AT&T representative to return your call or getting a status update on an order, please contact the Technology Services Help Desk at 1.877.652.8324.

 E-Rate funding for Bundled Internet Services

-Libraries utilize E-Rate funding to assist in paying for their internet bundled services and telephone services.
-Contact Technology Services for further guidance concerning E-Rate.
-Tammy Jones with Central Mississippi is the State E-Rate Coordinator who provides libraries assistance with filing E-Rate.
-The contact information is as follows: Tammy C. Jones, email@example.com, or (601) 825-0100 ext.
-110.
+Libraries utilize E-rate funding to assist in paying for their internet bundled services and telephone services.
+Contact Technology Services for further guidance concerning E-rate.
+Sharmaine Frazier is the State E-rate Coordinator for all libraries in Mississippi and can assist in filing for E-rate funding.
+The contact information is as follows: Sharmaine Frazier, firstname.lastname@example.org, or (601) 432-4094.

 MLC’s network staff will provide free network consultation for any questions about your computer network, wireless network, hardware, software or infrastructure.
 We will assist in getting quotes from vendors for equipment.

 MLC pays for library systems to have a web site stored at a hosted site with a contract vendor when using the domain “lib.ms.us”.
 You have full access to your web site and the library is responsible for content and editing the content on the hosted vendor’s site.
 MLC provides website templates and will assist in creating the website layout using the content management system WordPress.